ardohr-ltd/starling-payments-objects/README.md

 from requests to the
 [Starling Payments API](https://developer.starlingbank.com/payments/docs#operations-tag-Web_Hook)

-This package is veruy much in development, and will intially cover just the response messages I am particularly interested in.
+This package is in development, and has intially covered just the response messages I am particularly interested in.
+Objects to generate the request message bodies are being added now.
+The intention is to extend that to include the full PSR-7 message (body, headers, relative path).
+To support path generation, the contextual UUIDs (e.g. account ID when creating an account address) may need to be added, so the constructors will change.

 Additional objects can be submitted by Pull Request if they are something you would like to see.